takemaru/graphillion/README.md

 Creating graphsets
 --------------------------------------------------------------------------------

-Graphillion provides three ways to create a GraphSet object; providing a list of graphs, giving edge constraints, and specifying graph types like paths and trees.
-GraphSet objects created can be modified by operations described in the next section.
+Graphillion provides three ways to create a GraphSet object; with a graph list, edge constraints, and graph types like paths and trees.

-Please don't forget to set the universal graph before working with GraphSet, as mentioned in the tutorial.
+Please don't forget to set the universe before working with GraphSet, as mentioned in the tutorial.
+We use the following universe in this section.

 ```python
 >>> from graphillion import GraphSet